Chung-0218/Undergraduate/README.md

-The things I implemented during undergraduate lectures.
+These are what I practiced during undergraduate lectures.